 NSSE Honors Consortium

 Open Call for Participation in the Second Year (2020) of the NSSE Honors Consortium

 We are pleased to announce a call for interested parties at NCHC four-year degree member institutions to join the Honors Consortium for the Spring 2020 administration of the National Survey of Student Engagement (NSSE).
 The NSSE is one of the most widely used surveys of undergraduate student experience in the United States, asking questions on high impact practices and dozens of other items of special interest to honors educators.
 This will be the second year in a multi-year effort to maximize participation among interested schools that participate in NSSE in alternating biennial or triennial cycles.

 This project opens up to participating institutions the possibility of comparing honors to non-honors students on every item in the standard NSSE survey, as well as small set of additional questions designed by a special working group of the NCHC Research Committee.
 Ten schools have already participated in the Spring 2019 administration of NSSE, generating rich student-level data on over 1,000 honors students and thousands more non-honors students.

 For full details, please see the Call for Participation document in the table below.

-NCHC has a small pool of grant funds to help participating institutions cover the fee added to the regular NSSE cost of administration.
 Honors program leaders who are interested in this project should work to secure commitments from campus stakeholders and submit a signed NSSE data sharing agreement by September 15, 2020.
 Those pursuing such commitments are encouraged to indicate their intention to join the Honors Consortium as soon as possible.